Koruna Česká (party): Political party

-In 2017 legislative election Koruna Česká together with Conservative Party and Club of Committed Non-Party Members agreed on joint endorsement of TOP 09, while TOP 09 added candidates of the smaller parties on their list.
-The TOP 09 list eventually received 5.3% of votes, winning seven seats in the parliament, none of them for KČ members.
+In the 2017 legislative election, Koruna Česká -- together with the Conservative Party and Club of Committed Non-Party Members -- agreed to jointly endorse TOP 09, while TOP 09 added candidates of the smaller parties to its list.
+The TOP 09 list eventually received 5.3% of the vote, winning seven seats in the parliament, albeit none of them for KČ members.

-In 2018 presidential election KČ again boycotted the election and endorsed their members to cast a fictional ballot for Karl von Habsburg.
-In 2018 Czech Senate election Jitka Chalánková, an independent candidate running with the support of Koruna Česká and Conservative Party was successful.
+In the 2018 presidential election KČ again boycotted the election and urged their members to cast a symbolic but invalid ballot for Karl von Habsburg.
+But in the 2018 Czech Senate election, Jitka Chalánková, an independent candidate running with the support of Koruna Česká and the Conservative Party, was successful.